LIP-Computing/datascience2019/docs/docker_images.md

 The base image [Datmo](https://github.com/datmo/datmo/blob/master/README.md) provide several workspaces configured with necessary software for each production model that data scientists need.
 They implemented some useful [concepts](https://datmo.readthedocs.io/en/latest/concepts.html) that allow better integration for each environment.
 They also implemented run concept comprised of tasks and snapshots.

-Datmo also provides docker images with already preconfigured datmo workspaces and environments.
-For Data Science School we are using already generated docker images as base images:
+Datmo also provides docker image with already preconfigured datmo workspaces and environments.
+For Data Science School we are using already generated docker image as base images:
-  * datmo/keras-tensorflow:gpu-py35-notebook
   * datmo/keras-tensorflow:cpu-py35-notebook

-This datmo images are used in each cpu/gpu image with python 3.5 and 3.6.
-Images with python 3.6 have all software installed for python 3.5.
-So to run with python 3.6 you need to run python36 and define [PYTHONPATH](https://docs.python.org/3/using/cmdline.html#envvar-PYTHONPATH) appending python 3.5 path, so all installed modules be available.

 For more details about Datmo image features review their [README](https://github.com/datmo/datmo/blob/master/README.md).